Doing work on the Party Wall?

 Are you planning to carry out work on a wall, ceiling or floor structure shared with a neighbouring property?
 Are you going to build on or at the boundary with another property?
 Do you need to excavate ground near your neighbour’s property?

-If so, the intended works may fall within the Party Wall etc Act 1996 and you will need to have a Party Wall Award in place before the work can go ahead.
+If so, the intended works may fall within the Party Wall etc Act 1996 and you will need to serve the correct notice(s) on your neighbour(s) and it may be necessary to have a Party Wall Award in place before the work can proceed.

 The Act provides a framework which enables issues relating to party wall matters to be resolved without the need for legal action.
-It takes into account the rights of the property owner to carry out alterations/improvements, whilst also providing protection to the adjoining owner (of which there could be several, such as freeholders and lessees) who will be affected by the works, and sets out statutory procedures for carrying out that work.
+It takes into account the rights of the property owner to carry out alterations/improvements, whilst also protecting the interests of the adjoining owner (of which there could be several, such as freeholders and lessees) who will be affected by the works, and sets out statutory procedures for carrying out that work.

 The award provides the property owner with the right to conduct work under the Act, whilst also ensuring the works are carried out in such a way that protects the interests of the adjoining owners.
-The award also gives details of the building contractor, their public liability insurance and agreed access and working hours.
+The award also gives details of the building contractor and agreed access and working hours.

 Non-compliance with the Act – be it not serving notice or resolving matters by way of an award – is a major risk to take.
 Your building works could be delayed or declared unlawful, and you could face legal claims and costs.